-Indian police say bomb-laden drones strike Kashmir air base
+Indian police say bomb-laden drones hit air base in Kashmir

 Last week, India’s Prime Minister Narendra Modi held a crucial meeting with pro-India politicians from Kashmir for the first time since New Delhi stripped the region’s semi-autonomy and imposed a slew of administrative changes, which many likened to the beginning of settler colonialism.

-Indian authorities in the past few years have raised a possibility of attacks by rebels using drones in the region, especially after they repeatedly accused Pakistan of using China-made drones along the frontier to drop weapons packages for the use of militant groups since last year.
+Indian authorities in recent years have raised the possibility of drone attacks by rebels in the region, especially after repeatedly accusing Pakistan of using China-made drones along the frontier to drop weapons packages for militant groups since last year.

 Tens of thousands of civilians, rebels and government forces have been killed in the conflict.